Do Grandparents Have Custody Rights?

 Some of the best memories from childhood come from spending time with grandfathers and grandmothers.
-These special relationships enhance the lives of children by providing support, love and encouragement.
 Unfortunately, many grandparents in Georgia have been banned from seeing their grandchildren.
-This usually happens after a divorce, when one parent has died, or among unmarried parents.
-An example might be when a mother passes away, the father prohibits the mother’s parents from seeing their grandchildren.
+This usually happens after a divorce, when one parent has died or among unmarried parents.
 Regardless of your unique circumstances, if you have been prohibited from seeing your grandchildren, it is time to get an attorney involved.

 Have You Been Denied Grandchild Visitation In Georgia?